 Many people consider vinyl records to be a thing of the past, but 4.1 million sold records in 2017 only show otherwise.
-However, phonographs are huge, take up a lot of space, and they’re quite expensive nowadays – so why would anyone even think about purchasing vinyl records in this day and age, especially online?
+However, phonographs are huge, take up a lot of space; turntable and turntable accessories are also quite expensive nowadays – so why would anyone even think about purchasing vinyl records in this day and age, especially online?
 Well, the reasons are many, and there are quite a few reputable marketplaces online that sell these unique items that seem to be resisting the strength of time.

 Benefits of Listening to Vinyl Records